-Below you can pre-order my book, Teaching about Race and Racism in the College Classroom: Notes From a White Professor, or any of the books in the Teaching and Learning in Higher Education Series
+You can order my book, Teaching about Race and Racism in the College Classroom: Notes From a White Professor, or any of the books in the Teaching and Learning in Higher Education Series.

-I am a Professor of Psychology and the Assistant Dean for Teaching and Learning in the College of Arts and Sciences at the University of Wisconsin-River Falls.
-I have taught and worked at UWRF since 1999.
+I am a Professor of Psychological Sciences and Founding Director of the Center for Excellence in Teaching and Learning at the University of Wisconsin-River Falls.

-In studying racism and prejudice, I continue to be fascinated by the myriad ways that racism and White supremacy influence us all.
 In addition to learning from fellow psychologists and social psychologists, I try to learn as much as I can from the work of sociologists, historians, political scientists, and those in the humanities who are focusing on racism and White supremacy in the United States.
-I bring all of this knowledge to my teaching in the Psychology of Prejudice and Racism course that I have taught for nearly 20 years at UWRF.

 In addition to my focus on racism and prejudice, I am also very interested in how people learn generally and how to make teaching more effective.
-I participate in lots of teaching development work myself, constantly tweaking and studying my own teaching and my students’ learning.
-Many of my publications are focused on my own Scholarship of Teaching and Learning work.
+I participate in a lot of teaching development work myself, constantly tweaking and studying my own teaching and my students’ learning (Scholarship of Teaching and Learning).
+Most of my publications and writing are focused around these questions.

 In addition to my own work, I really enjoy working to provide teaching development opportunities for others.
 As an educational developer, I have held various roles and positions.
 Most recently, as the founding director of the Center for Excellence in Teaching and Learning (CETL) at the University of Wisconsin-River Falls.